vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 #### Shell Latency

 When testing new features or workflows, DeepCell Kiosk developers will often find themselves using the built-in terminal inside the Kiosk.
 (Accessible via the Kiosk's main menu as the "Shell" option.)
 This is a standard `bash` shell and should be familiar to most developers.
-Note that, if you are utilizing any of the advanced Kiosk deployment workflows, there can be a significant amount of latency in your terminal response time.
-Most of the time, this won't be a problem at all.

-However, in some extreme cases where a lot of text is being printed to the terminal (like if you query the logs of busy pods inside a long-running Kubernetes cluster), your terminal can be rendered effectively frozen for long periods of time (say, possibly an hour).
-In our opinion, this situation is best avoided.
-To this end, we recommend piping any command that might print a large amount of text to the terminal through a `tail` command (e.g., `kubectl logs [pod_name] | tail`) when using an advanced Kiosk deployment workflow.
+If you are using one of the [advanced Kiosk deployment workflows](#jumpbox) (which increases shell latency slightly), you should avoid printing unknown and potentially large amounts of text to the screen.

+This usually only comes up in the context of logs.
+We know of two safe options for viewing logs:

+	1. `stern [pod_name_pattern] -s [duration]` (https://github.com/wercker/stern), which is useful when you want to view logs from now until `[duration]` minutes/seconds/etc. in the past for all pod's whose names match `[pod_name_duration]`
+	2. `kubectl logs [pod_name] --tail [N]`, which will print the last `[N]` lines of `[pod_name]`s logs

 <a name="adtoc1"></a>
 ### Building custom consumer pipelines